 The unaudited accounts were issued on 23 June 2020 by Pat Robinson FCCA, Chief Finance Officer, who is the proper officer of the Board in accordance with Section 95 of the Local Government (Scotland) Act 1973.
+The audited annual accounts reflect events after 31 March 2020 up to the date the audited accounts were authorised for issue.
 Where events taking place before this date provided information about conditions existing as at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information, if appropriate.